tidely/PyDoor/README.md

 Encrypted Backdoor/Reverse Shell/RAT written in Python.

-## Reposity is archived!
+## Repository is archived!

 This repository was archived because no real development has been happening for a long time.
 PyDoor was a great experience for learning python.
-It's quite outdated now and there are infinite ways I would improve on the project if I made it today, but everybody starts somewhere right.
+It's quite outdated now and there are countless ways I would improve on the project if I made it today, but everybody starts somewhere right.

 ## Cross-Platform Features